-This report also contains the proposed prudential indicators and the policy for making minimum revenue provision within the budget.
+This report also contains the proposed prudential indicators and the policy to be approved for making minimum revenue provision within the budget, which are also required by statute.

 2. POLICY

 The council's budget process should ensure that all resources are planned, aligned and managed effectively to achieve the corporate aims and objectives of the council.
 It is also essential to integrate treasury strategies into revenue and capital budget planning processes to optimise financial opportunities and minimise any risks which may be present.